quark-engine/quark-engine/docs/source/quark_method_reference.rst

     5. Use a for loop to process the matched records one by one.

     6. Call method check_parameter_values to check if the matched records contain keywords in keyword_item_list.
-        - If True, add matched keywords to matched_keyword_list
+        - If True, add matched keywords to matched_keyword_list.
         - If False, leave matched_keyword_list empty.

     7. Use yield to return the matched record and matched_keyword_list.
 This method is a generator that processes